Subway flooding from heavy rain causes havoc before Elsa

-NEW YORK CITY (WPIX) — As heavy rain swept through the New York area Thursday, subway platforms — and in some cases, even the sidewalks and steps leading to them — flooded, creating a dangerous headache for commuters.
+NEW YORK — As heavy rain swept through the tri-state area, subway platforms — and in some cases, even the sidewalks and steps leading to them — flooded, creating a dangerous headache for commuters.

-And the worst is likely still yet to come as Tropical Storm Elsa approaches.
+And the worst is likely still yet-to-come, with Tropical Storm Elsa heading up the coast.

+Pre-Elsa effects: Transit delays, road closures and traffic woes from severe weather

 In some cases, water cascaded from above down onto subway platforms and tracks.